WebMD to buy back shares from Carl Icahn

-(Reuters) - WebMD Health Corp WBMD.O, a health information provider, will buy back all of the shares in the company beneficially owned by activist investor Carl Icahn and affiliates, the company said on Monday.
+Oct 21 (Reuters) - WebMD Health Corp, a health information provider, will buy back all of the shares in the company beneficially owned by activist investor Carl Icahn and affiliates, the company said on Monday.

 WebMD said it would pay $32.08 per share, the stock’s closing price on Friday, to buy back about 5.5 million shares.
 It will pay $177.3 million in total to buy back the shares, the company said in a statement.